drakos74/Queue.js/README.md

 -- open the console to inspect exactly what is happening in the example.

--- Tested on Chrome and Firefox
+-- tested on Chrome and Firefox